-You might have seen one of the above images before.
+Chances are, you probably have seen memes before.
 These digital texts, known as image macros, circulate widely on the Internet these days, blown about by the attention-grabbing winds of likes, shares, re-tweets, and…the occasional blog post.

 In fact, when the winds of attention get to be really high, these images get their own storm warning–they become their own “meme.”
 Whether political or non-political, public or personal, funny, disturbing, or a combination of both, memestorms have overtaken the Internet.